BCornbake/castingAgencyFSND/README.md

 GET '/actors'
 - Fetches a list of actors in which each element is a dictionary including the information of each actor.
 - Request Arguments: None
-- Returns: A list with all the actors in database, where each object with several key-avalue pairs including the id:integer, name:string, the age:integer and the gender:string of the actor.
+- Returns: An objection with a single key value pair, the key is "actors" and the value is a list with all the actors in database, where each object with several key-avalue pairs including the id:integer, name:string, the age:integer and the gender:string of the actor.
+{"acotrs":
     [{
         "id": 1,
         "name": "Jason Statham",
         "age": 53,
         "gender": "male"
     },{
         "id": 2,
         "name": "Vanessa Kirby",
         "age": 32,
         "gender": "female"
     }]
+}

 GET '/movies'
 - Fetches a list of movies in which each element is a dictionary including the information of each movie.
 - Request Arguments: None
-- Returns: A list with all the movies in database, where each object with several key-avalue pairs including the id:integer, title:string and the release data:string("MM-DD-YY").
+- Returns: An objection with a single key value pair, the key is "actors" and the value is a list with all the movies in database, where each object with several key-avalue pairs including the id:integer, title:string and the release data:string("MM-DD-YY").
+{"movies":
     [{
         "id": 1,
         "title": "Speed and passion: special action",
         "release_data": "08-02-2019"
     },{
         "id": 2,
         "title": "Mission: Impossible - Fallout",
         "release_data": "08-31-2018"
     }]
+}

 POST '/actors'
 - Create a new actor and store it in the database .